-My 8-year-old daughter, Violet, is obsessed with gymnastics.
+My daughter, Violet, is obsessed with gymnastics.
 She takes 2 classes every week, exclusively plays on the monkey bars and rings during school recess, and rearranges our living room each day to practice handstands, backbends, and other moves that would leave me bedridden if I foolishly attempted them myself.

 Violet can’t even do a cartwheel on the beam, let alone a back handspring!